 Why edible games?

 It’s more like why not?
 It just seems so natural to me.
 As soon as I got into game design I was always trying to think of different ways to push games or use other things in my life I like, like dancing and food.
 Whenever I showed people the ideas I had around food games, people thought they were amazing, so I wanted to keep doing that.
-A cookbook is the best way to let other people play these games, because I just want other people to have fun.
+A cookbook is the best way to let other people play these games, because I just want other people to have fun at your Party Hosting restaurant space.

 What’s your favorite game in the cookbook?